-In 2015, Cambridge Enterprise and Cambridge Innovation Capital (CIC), alongside other funders, invested in Iceni Therapeutics, a discovery and development company targeting enzymes that modify RNA using small molecules.
+In 2015, Cambridge Enterprise and Cambridge Innovation Capital (CIC), alongside other funders, invested in Storm Therapeutics (previously Iceni Therapeutics), a discovery and development company targeting enzymes that modify RNA using small molecules.

-The company was spun out of the Gurdon Institute and is based on the work of Professor Tony Kouzarides (Cancer Biology) and Professor Eric Miska (Molecular Genetics), who are both working with Cambridge Enterprise Consultancy Services to provide scientific advisory services to Iceni.
+The company was spun out of the Gurdon Institute and is based on the work of Professor Tony Kouzarides (Cancer Biology) and Professor Eric Miska (Molecular Genetics), who are both working with Cambridge Enterprise Consultancy Services to provide scientific advisory services to the spin-out.

-During the current investment stage, Iceni is working with the Technology Transfer team to put in place licences for translational projects, from each of the principal investigators’ labs, to form the foundation of Iceni’s drug discovery programme.
+During the current investment stage, Storm Therapeutics is working with the Technology Transfer team to put in place licences for translational projects, from each of the principal investigators’ labs, to form the foundation of its drug discovery programme.
 The company’s work focuses on identifying and developing candidate drug molecules as potential first-in-class targeted products for cancers where there is an unmet need.
-The seed round was £600k with the expectation of significant follow-on investment.Tags: CIC, enzymes, eric miska, Gurdon Institute, Iceni, tony kouzarides
+The seed round was £600k with the expectation of significant follow-on investment.Tags: CIC, enzymes, eric miska, Gurdon Institute, Iceni, Storm Therapeutics, tony kouzarides